Lab coats optional, curiosity required

 -

-Phenolphthalein - pH indicator
+Phenolphthalein - a pH indicator

 -